mattrips/scratchPad/Protocol Conformance.md

 In this case, visible means _____.

 #### 1.3.7 Visible Implementations
-With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement of the protocol is visible if: (a) it is declared in the declaration of the type or in any extension of the type within the scope visible at the point of declaration; (b) it is declared on the protocol or any other protocol from which the protocol directly or indirectly inherits; or (c) it is visible with respect to any other
+With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement of the protocol is visible if: (a) the implementation is declared in the declaration of the type or in any extension of the type within the scope visible at the point of declaration; (b) the implementation is declared on the protocol or any other protocol from which the protocol directly or indirectly inherits; or (c) the implementation is visible with respect to any other

 #### 1.3.7 Implementations in Line of Inheritance
 With respect to a type declared to conform to a protocol,